vespa-engine/documentation/en/performance/vespa-query-tracing.md

 {% endhighlight %}
 </pre>

-Similiar (pun intended), the `TRHQMMO128E0791D97` track is *Heaven* with the same artist.
+Similiar (pun intended), the `TRGWUEG128F4270721` track is *Africa* by *Toto*.

 Now, if we have have listened to these three tracks:

 - `TRUAXHV128F42694E8` Summer Of '69 by Bryan Adams
 - `TRWJIPT128E0791D99` Run To You by Bryan Adams
-- `TRHQMMO128E0791D97` Heaven by Bryan Adams
+- `TRGWUEG128F4270721` Africa by Toto

 What should our algorithm suggest next?
+We can use tensor ranking expression for this by passing these song track ids with the query and performing a tensor dotproduct with the document side similarity tensor.

-We add a new ranking profile with a tensor dot product between the `query(user_liked)` query tensor and the the `similar` document tensor.
+We add a new ranking profile with a tensor dotproduct between the `query(user_liked)` query tensor and the the `similar` document tensor.
 See [tensor user guide](../tensor-user-guide.html).

 <pre>